-Every execution of the loop increases the number of blocks by 1, and the number of blocks is bounded by the number of states.
+Every split increases the number of blocks by 1, and the number of blocks is bounded by the number of states.

-After termination, two states belong to the same block iff they recognize the same language.
+• After termination, two states belong to the same block iff they recognize the same language.

 We show that after termination: